WTOC (AM): History

 On July 30, 2007, local voice tracking and personalities were abruptly dropped.
 The station continued its automated oldies format for a few more weeks.
 Then on August 21 at noon, WNNJ picked up a satellite format called "Timeless Classics", which played a mix of soft oldies, some soft AC cuts, and some adult standards.
 Core artists included Beatles, Frank Sinatra, Elvis Presley, Neil Diamond, Ray Charles, Billy Joel, Roy Orbison, and others.

 On June 26, 2008, it was announced that WNNJ was dropping their call letters on July 1, 2008, and would be known as WTOC at that time.
 On the evening of June 30, 2008, the classic AC/odies Timeless format was dropped in favor of Scott Shannon's True Oldies Channel.
 WTOC shares its call letters with WTOC-TV, a CBS television affiliate in Savannah, Georgia; the two stations are not affiliated.

 On July 21, 2010, Clear Channel announced that they would donate WTOC, along with KFXN in Minneapolis, to the Minority Media and Telecommunications Council through the MMTC-Clear Channel Ownership Diversity Initiative.
 According to press releases at the time, originally, Clear Channel would continue to manage the station with a local marketing agreement and WTOC would continue to offer True Oldies Channel.
 At the same time it was stated that Minority Media also had the option of selling the station and they executed that option in August 2011 selling the station to Radio Visión Cristiana.
 The station then signed off at noon on August 17, 2011.
 The last song played was "Hello Goodbye" by the Beatles.
 The last voice heard was that of chief engineer for Clear Channel Sussex and staff announcer Tony Dee.
 On December 19, 2011, WTOC signed back on with a Spanish-language Christian format under ownership of Radio Visión Cristiana.

-In September 2013, WTOC was sold by Radio Vision Christiana to Centro Biblico of NJ, Inc. for $235,000.
+In September 2013, WTOC was sold by Radio Visión Cristiana to Centro Biblico of NJ, Inc. for $235,000.
 The sale was consummated on September 23, 2013.
+In January 2026, it was announced that 1360 WTOC would leave the air permanently on February 28, 2026 citing lack of listenership and revenue to keep the station on the air.
+WTOC signed off on February 28, 2026 and the license was surrendered to the FCC soon after.